mikescnr/HyperBulk/README.md

 | `styles.css`    | Element styling                                       |

 # Installation
-To add this to Chrome, follow this guide: https://knowledge.workspace.google.com/kb/load-unpacked-extensions-000005962
+To add this to Chrome, download the repo and follow this guide to install it: https://knowledge.workspace.google.com/kb/load-unpacked-extensions-000005962

 # Operation